Skip to content

 While enablement packages don't take nearly as much time to install as feature updates, they still require a reboot and take a few minutes to finish.
 We've included the sleep step to allow enough time for the installation to complete before PDQ Inventory scans the computer.
 Depending on your hardware, you may need to extend the sleep step if you notice your upgrades are taking longer than 5 minutes (300 seconds).

-Because this deployment makes the target computer restart, this obviously shouldn't be deployed while the computer is in use.
+Because this deployment makes the target computer restart, you obviously shouldn't deploy while the computer is in use.
 If you don't want the computer to restart, you can leave the default MSI/MSU option, which disables restarts.
 However, the computer won't fully upgrade until the restart happens, so your data in PDQ Inventory won't reflect the OS upgrade until it's restarted and rescanned.

-Again, this package is only applicable for systems running the same OS core and architecture as the update.
+Remember, enablement packages are only applicable for systems running the same OS core and architecture as the update, so it’s important to confirm that using an enablement package is a viable option for your version of Windows 10 or Windows 11.
 This particular enablement package only works on systems running 2004, 20H2, and 21H1.
 It's a good idea to use PDQ Inventory to target specific systems running the necessary OS with this package.

 If using an enablement package isn't an option because you're upgrading from a different core OS, you'll need to do the full feature update.
-This process isn't much more difficult, but the deployment itself takes much longer.
+This process isn't much more difficult, but the deployment itself takes much longer and the results are a bit less reliable.

 Before we can create our package, we need to get a copy of the ISO of the OS we're upgrading to.
-Download the Windows 10 media creation tool and work through the prompts to create an ISO of the OS (Create installation media > Verify OS and architecture > ISO).
+Download the Windows 10 media creation tool or Windows 11 media creation tool and work through the prompts to create an ISO of the OS (Create installation media > Verify OS and architecture > ISO).
 When the ISO file finishes downloading, right-click on it and click Mount.
 Select all the files from the mounted ISO, then copy and paste them into a folder in your repository.

 feature updates 4